Thoracic outlet syndrome: a crushing nerve or vascular injury

 - The weakness may occur anywhere from your shoulder to your finger tips

-- You may notice your arm feels tired more quickly than you’re used to, or you may notice one arm fatigues more quickly than the other arm doing normal activity
+- You may notice your arm feels tired more quickly than normal, or you may notice one arm fatigues more quickly than the other arm doing normal activity

 - Muscle wasting (neurogenic)